H4NM/WhoYouCalling/README.md

   - [npcap](https://npcap.com/#download) (*Optional - if full packet capture is not needed.*)
 - ETW: [Microsoft.Diagnostics.Tracing.TraceEvent](https://www.nuget.org/packages/Microsoft.Diagnostics.Tracing.TraceEvent/)

-- ### Installing/Compiling Instructions

-Follow these steps to compile and run the project from source:

 ### Installing/Compiling instructions
 Follow these steps for compiling from source:
 1. **Install .NET 8**